Our Norcross Slip and Fall Attorney Can Help You, Today!

 What Is a Slip and Fall Claim?

-If you are hurt in a slip and fall accident, your injury claim falls under the broader legal category of premises liability.
+If you are hurt in a slip and fall accident in Georgia, your injury claim falls under the broader legal category of premises liability.
 Premises liability holds that the owner or operator of the property will be liable for what happens on the property and can be held legally responsible if people are hurt in an accident caused by negligence.

 Slip and fall accidents can happen anywhere, and in many cases, they are the result of carelessness or negligence on the part of the property owner or business that occupies the property.